wvirany/blog/content/_index.md

 draft = false
 +++

-👋 Welcome to my blog, where I write about machine learning and its applications.
+👋 Welcome to my blog, where I write about machine learning and its applications; typically biology and the life sciences.